armikhalev/skarbnik/README.md

 ## How to use this app?
 - Skarbnik should be used for analyzing financial data, so it is limited by periods in which user is interested.
 That means that user should have different CSV files for different periods of time, though there is search option by date, it doesn't mean user should upload all the data available.
 - Get financial data in csv format from your financial institution (Bank, Credit Card) or another financial app (Mint).
 - Upload that csv file to Skarbnik.
+- Set the initial balance, which is the amount account had at the begining of the period.

 TODO: determine size of the file limit